Sabicool/Medicine/Readme.md

 # About this Repository
-This is the note database of a junior doctor in Australia.
-Please note that the information contained in these notes is not medical advice and that I do not claim copyright for the images.
+This is the note database of a junior doctor in Australia. *Please note that the information contained in these notes is not medical advice and that I do not claim copyright for the images*.
 These notes are purely provided as an educational resource.
+If there is content you want removed or altered, please do not hesitate to contact me or create an issue on this repository.
 # Current Projects
 You may be interested in my current projects I am working on
 - [Malleus Clinical Medical School Anki Deck](https://malleuscm.notion.site)